Michael Cohen Says Donald Trump ‘Truly Despises Black Women’

 “Well, no,” Cohen responded.

 Despite the accusations of racism flung at him, Trump previously suggested that Black Americans are supportive of his work in the Oval Office.
-According to Trump, they have personally visited him at the Oval Office to express their content with the work he is doing for their communities.
+According to Trump, they have personally visited him to express their content with the work he is doing for their communities.
 As The Inquisitr reported, the comments came following his attacks on Sharpton and the late Democratic lawmaker Elijah Cummings, both who have been critics of Trump’s presidency.

-CNN commentator Van Jones previously said that Trump’s work with the demographic — including school choice and criminal justice reform — could be effective.
+CNN commentator Van Jones previously argued that Trump’s work with the demographic — including school choice and criminal justice reform — could be effective.